At a Glance Why You'll Love It

 Our first destination is Siena.
 This medieval city had it’s heyday in the 1300 and 1400s and incredibly hasn’t changed much since.
 While brimming with architectural and artistic must-sees, this small town is easily manageable on foot.
 During the 2-hour stopover, you’ll have plenty time to cover all the major architectural highlights, such as the main square, Piazza del Campo, and the striking cathedral with its dramatically decorated interior of black and white marble stripes.
 A climb to the top of the Mangia Tower just down the road, offers a magnificent view of the brick laden city below (a sight well worth the 400-step climb!).

 In a rural area, just north of Siena, we’ll stop for lunch at our very favorite "fattoria".
 Perched on a small hill in the very heart of the Chianti district, this family-run little winery is the perfect venue to get to know the Tuscan cuisine and wine tradition a little bit better.
 Your gracious hosts will show you how the wine is made – from grape to glass – through a thorough tour of the grounds.
-Naturally you’ll also get to try the farm’s own delicious produce!
-In the ever-romantic setting of a wine cellar dug into a tuff rock, you’ll be served an exquisite 4-course meal, perfectly paired with 7 wine tastings – all on the house!
+Should you wish, you’ll also get to try the farm’s own delicious produce (at your own expense).

 Revel in the beauty of San Gimignano